weaviate/weaviate-io/developers/weaviate/quickstart/query.md

 ### `Get` with `nearVector`

-In some cases you might wish to input a vector directly as a search query.
+In some cases, you might wish to input a vector directly as a search query.
 For example, you might be running Weaviate with a custom, external vectorizer.
 In such a case, you can use the `nearVector` parameter to provide the query vector to Weaviate.

 For example, here is an example Python code obtaining an OpenAI embedding manually and providing it through the `nearVector` parameter: